VatsalPandey0202/PointCloudRegistration/DataPreparation/README.md

    - This argument sets the distance threshold for TOF (Time-of-Flight) data.
 It is used for quality checking and removing sample not similar to original data.

 3. `--pc_dist_thresh` (Type: `float`, Default: `20.0`):
    - Similar to `--tof_dist_thresh`, this argument sets the distance threshold for the PC (Point Cloud) data.
-It serves the same purpose but for a different point cloud.
+It serves the same purpose but for PC point cloud.

 4. `--confidence_thresh` (Type: `float`, Default: `0.80`):
    - This argument defines a confidence threshold for accepting test data.
-The script may use this threshold for quality checking or filtering out data points with confidence scores below this value.
+The script use this threshold for quality checking or filtering out data points with confidence scores below this value from the PointNet output.

 5. `--use_avg` (Type: `bool`, Default: `True`):
    - A boolean argument that controls whether to use the average as a threshold.
 If set to `True`, it suggests using an average value for some operation; otherwise, it may use other threshold values.